-Although they're not necessarily considered as skills, but an open mind and a willingness to learn is also important.
+Although they’re not necessarily considered as skills, an open mind and a willingness to learn are also important.
 Real estate appraisers often use MLS or appraisal software.
 Real estate appraisal support staff must be trainable and self-motivated to excel in anything he or she does.

 How to Delegate Tasks to Your Real Estate Appraisal Support Staff

 There are two main barriers to effective delegation.
 One is the fear of losing control over the quality of work being produced.
 Second is simply poor planning.
 REALTOR Mag advises real estate professionals to keep the following tips in mind when delegating tasks to your support staff: